Morwenn/cpp-sort/docs/Writing-a-sorter.md

 {};
 ```

 We just wrote what we call a *sorter implementation* and wrapped it into [`sorter_facade`][sorter-facade], a class template designed to provide additional features to a given sorter implementation.
-We only had to write an `operator()` that takes a pair of iterators and forwards it to `selection_sort`, yet the resulting `selection_sorter` also has an `operator()` overload which can be passed a full collection instead of a pair of iterators, and it is additionally convertible to function pointers of type `void(*)(Iterator, Iterator)` and `void(*)(Range&)`.
-This is what `sorter_facade` gives you for even the most basic sorter, without any effort.
+We only had to write an `operator()` that takes a pair of iterators and forwards it to `selection_sort`, yet the resulting `selection_sorter` also has an `operator()` overload which can be passed a range instead of a pair of iterators, and it is additionally convertible to function pointers of type `void(*)(Iterator, Iterator)` and `void(*)(Range&)`.
+This is what `sorter_facade` gives you for even the most basic sorter, without any additional effort.

 Now, let's define a set of rules to apply when writing sorters.
-These rules don't *have* to be enforced, but enforcing them will ensure that a sorter will work smoothly with most tool available in this library.
-In this tutorial, every section will define a small set of rules instead of defining all of them at once without introducing the relevant concepts first.
+These rules don't *have* to be enforced, but enforcing them ensures that a sorter works smoothly with most tools available in this library.
+In this tutorial, every section defines a small set of rules instead of defining all of them at once without introducing the relevant concepts first.
 Fortunately, the simpler the sorter, the simpler the rules.

-**Rule 1.1:** for any *sorter*, [`std::is_sorted`][std-is-sorted] called without a comparison function on the resulting range shall return `true` (note that this is not exactly true: floating point numbers are an example of types that will almost always cause problems).
+**Rule 1.1:** for any *sorter*, [`std::is_sorted`][std-is-sorted] called without a comparison function on the resulting range shall return `true` (note that this is not exactly true: floating point numbers are an example of types that might cause problems).

 **Rule 1.2:** a *sorter* shall be callable with either a pair of iterators or a range.

 **Rule 1.3:** a *sorter implementation* shall provide at least an overload of `operator()` that takes a pair of iterators.
-Overloads of `operator()` taking a range can be provided as well when they add value to the *sorter* (optimization, correctness, better error messages...) but should never totally replace the overload taking a pair of iterators.
+Overloads of `operator()` taking a range can be provided as well when they add value to the *sorter* (optimization, correctness, better error messages, etc.) but an overload taking a pair of iterators shall be provided regardless.

 **Rule 1.4:** *sorters* shall be immutable and every overload of `operator()` shall explicitly be marked `const` (make sure to check twice: forgetting to `const`-qualify them can cause hundreds of lines of cryptic error messages).
 Some parts of the library *may* accept mutable sorters, but that's never guaranteed unless specified otherwise.

-**Rule 1.5:** *sorter* implementers are encouraged but not required to provide a default instance of their *sorters* for convenience. `inline` variables can be used to avoid ODR-related problems.
+**Rule 1.5:** *sorter* implementers are encouraged but not required to provide a default instance of their *sorters* for convenience, especially when they are *stateless*. `inline` variables can be used to avoid ODR-related problems.

 ## Category of iterators

-When writing a sorter, one of the most important things to consider is the [category of iterators][std-iterators] it is meant to work with.
+When writing a *sorter*, one of the important things to consider is the [category of iterators][std-iterators] it is meant to work with.
 It directly influences the kinds of collections that the sorter will be able to sort.
-Sorters implement in-place sorting algorithms, therefore they can only sort forward iterators or more specific types. **cpp-sort** does more than document the sorter category a sorter is supposed to work with: it actually embeds the information directly into the *sorter implementation* itself.
+Sorters implement in-place sorting algorithms, therefore they can only sort forward iterators or more specific categories of iterators. **cpp-sort** does more than just document the sorter category: it embeds the information directly into the *sorter implementation* itself.
 If we take the `selection_sorter` from the previous section, we can document its properties as follows:

 ```cpp
 struct selection_sorter_impl